niepewny/My_page/02_HES_detection/README.md

-# Handwritten Semantic Analysis of Electronic Schematics (Object Detection + Connection Parsing)
+# Handwritten Electronic Schematics Analysis (Object Detection + Connection Parsing)

 > **Goal.** Detect electronic components on schematic images and reconstruct their connectivity (who is wired to whom).
 The project explores training object detectors on a controlled, semi-synthetic dataset and converting detections into a connection matrix.